signalogic/SigSRF_SDK/README.md

 The install script requires sudo root privilege.
 In Ubuntu, allowing a user sudo root privilege can be done by adding the user to the “administrators” group (<a href="http://askubuntu.com/questions/168280/how#do#i#grant#sudo#privileges#to#an#existing#user" target="_blank">as shown here</a>).
 In CentOS a user can be added to the “/etc/sudoers” file (<a href="https://wiki.centos.org/TipsAndTricks/BecomingRoot" target="_blank">as shown here</a>).
 Please make sure this is the case before running the script.

-### Building Demo Applications

-Demo application examples are provided as executables, C/C++ source code and Makefiles.
-Executables should run as-is, but if not (due to Linux distribution or kernel differences), they can be rebuilt using gcc and/or g++.
-To allow this, the install script checks for the presence of the following run-time and build related packages:  gcc, ncurses, lib-explain, and redhat-lsb-core (RedHat and CentOS) and lsb-core (Ubuntu).
-These are prompted for and installed if not found.

 ### Running the Install Script

 To run the install script enter: